Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 If you want to build your students’ writing skills and support them as they grow into confident, independent writers, then you are in the right place!

 Learning to be a good writer is important for life in the classroom and beyond.
-But, helping our students develop writing skills takes planning, energy, and commitment on our part.
-This occurs through quality instruction and plenty of practice opportunities.
+However, helping our students develop writing skills takes planning, energy, and commitment on our part.
+This occurs through quality instruction and plenty of writing practice opportunities every day during writing workshop or centers.
 Helping kid writers to develop their skills is incredibly rewarding.

-Today, I want to shed light on ways to help kid writers write things that are truly “wall-worthy”!
-There are simple, yet effective things you can incorporate in your classroom right now that will make a big difference.
+Today, I want to illuminate ways to help kid writers write things that are truly “wall-worthy”!
+There are simple yet effective things you can incorporate in your classroom right now that will make a big difference.

 As the teacher, you can help students master writing skills simply by showing them how to do it!
 Let them watch you, show them examples, and walk them through the process.

-- Writing styles – It is important to cover a variety of writing styles that students may use.
-Teach poetry, creative stories, and personal descriptions in the younger grades.
+- Writing styles—It is important to cover a variety of writing styles that students may use.
+In the younger grades, teach poetry, creative stories, and personal descriptions.

-- Writing conventions – As you model how to write in a certain style, point out to the students the correct use of punctuation, capital letters, spacing, etc.
+- Writing conventions – As you model how to write in a particular style, point out to the students the correct use of punctuation, capital letters, spacing, etc.

-- Display examples – Have examples of different types of writing formats around the room so students can refer to them.
+- Display examples—Place examples of different writing formats around the room so students can refer to them.

 2- Use Writing Centers